QMichaelO/Collegate-Level-and-Personal-Projects/README.md

-# Collegate Level and Personal Projects
+# Presentations

-A culmination of my personal and educational experiences and projects while learn Java, C++, and Python
+My educational and professional presentations encompassing a large arrray of topics